PrestaShop/docs/development/components/database/objectmodel.md

 $cms->save();
 ```

-In this example, we retrieve an entity from the database, with its id.
-Then, we change its `position` attribute, and we call the same `save()` method.
+In this example, we retrieve an entity from the database with its id.
+Then, we change its `position` attribute and call the same `save()` method.
 The `save()` method will trigger the `update()` method and not the `add()` method since its `id` attribute is known.
 [Complete reference here](https://github.com/PrestaShop/PrestaShop/blob/8.0.x/classes/ObjectModel.php#L750-L868).

 ### Hard or soft delete an object

-Two delete mecanisms are available with ObjectModel : hard delete and soft delete.
+Two delete mechanisms are available with ObjectModel: hard delete and soft delete.
-Hard-delete deletes the record from the database, while soft-delete sets a flag to database indicating that this record is deleted.
+Hard-delete deletes the record from the database, while soft-delete sets a flag in the table's field indicating that this record is deleted.

 {{% notice info %}}
 **Soft delete is not always available.**

-If the model object has no `deleted` property or no `deleted` definition field, a `PrestaShopException` will be thrown
+If the model object doesn't have a `deleted` property or there is no `deleted` field available in the class definition, a `PrestaShopException` will be thrown
 {{% /notice %}}

 {{% notice info %}}